Nano-DNA-Studios/Nano-Backup-Website/README.md

 v0.1.8 - Nov 11 2025 - Added Software Folder with a few Windows Softwares that are used in Class

 v0.2.0 - Dec 28 2025 - Improved Website by remaking it in Blazor/DotNet/C# Increasing Reliability and Download Speed

+v0.2.1 - Dec 30 2025 - Substantially Reduced the size of the Docker Container hosting the website

 # Contact
 For Additional Support, Contact MrDNAlex through the following email : ``Mr.DNAlex.2003@gmail.com``.